sfc-gh-boconnor/scotland_hol/README.md

 The Hospitals itself did not have the locations attached to them - only the postcodes - so i first needed to join to the postcode table which then revealed the POINT for each postcode.

-##### Next Query - Combine Weather Data and Vehicle incident data for the Lothian Health Board by data
+##### Next Query - Combine Weather Data and Vehicle incident data for the Lothian Health Board

-* Ctrl + Click to run the next query.
-We have 'geocoded' all datasets so its aware of the health board - this allowed me to filter all data by health board.
-I was then able to join the data by data.
-The health board for the weather data i used a tolerence level of 3000 from the centre of the health board - this could have been bigger.

-All the weather measures are averages.
+* Ctrl + Click to run the next query in order to view a combined vehicle incident and weather data table which is filtered by health board.

 * The final queries take you through simple steps to view tables, then join them together.
 Run these individually as you wish.

-#### Populate your own dataset
+#### Populate your own local database

-The next session we will finish by utilising Snowpark to create a streamlit application inside a database which you will add data to.
+So far we have worked with a datashare.
+Now, we will take some of this information and organise it into a local database.

+This database will be used to furnish a streamlit application.
+The application will utilise Snowpark for Python Dataframes.

 * Create a New SQL Worksheet.
 You will see this as a menu item from the home page ![Alt text](image-23.png)

-* Copy and paste the following into your new worksheet
+* Copy and paste the following into your new worksheet - TIP - you will need to highlight all the commands which you have pasted below to run just these commands at the same time.

 ```sql